 An assignment in real estate is a sales transaction, wherein an original buyer (the assignor) offers another buyer (the assignee) an acquisition over the assignor’s equity.

-This lies prior to the assignor taking over, or “closing” the property.
+This lies before the assignor takes over, or “closes” the property.
 It is the assignee who ultimately seals the deal.
 To describe it in simple words, an assignor auctions their interest in a property (a building) to the assignee, in advance of taking possession of the estate.

-As a matter of fact, an assignor does not “sell” a property naturally, because they do not own it yet.
-Rather, they comply with their promise made to the builder to buy it.
+An assignor does not “sell” a property naturally, because they do not own it yet.
+Rather, they comply with the promise made to the builder to buy it.
 This is along with their obligations and claims of the Agreement of Purchase and Sale contract, by selling it to the assignee.

-The bottom line is, the assignee essentially steps into the shoes of the assignor in this role-reversal of an endowment.
-In Toronto property assignments are far more prevalent in pre-construction condos.
+The bottom line is, that the assignee essentially steps into the shoes of the assignor in this role-reversal of an endowment.
+In Toronto, property assignments are far more prevalent in pre-construction condos.

 An assignment sale in the pre-construction condo market